benmoran56/esper/README.rst

 design philosophy, they should not contain any logic.
 They might have initialization code, but no processing logic whatsoever.
 A simple Component might look like::

-    class Position(x=0, y=0)
+    class Position:
+        def __init__(self, x=0.0, y=0.0):
             self.x = x
             self.y = y

 * Processors

-Processors, also commonly known as "Systems", are where all processing logic is defined.
+Processors, also commonly known as "Systems", are where all processing logic is defined and executed.
 All Processors must inherit from the *esper.Processor* class, and have a method called *process*.
 Other than that, there are no restrictions.
 All Processors will have access to the World instance, to allow easy querying of Components.
 A simple Processor might look like::